-Natural/Computational Sciences: BIOL 110 (Human Biology) or BIOL 105 (General Biology) is recommended, especially for students planning to take PSYC 308 (Physiological Psychology).
-However, neither biology course is a prerequisite for PSYC 308.
+Natural/Computational Sciences: BIOL 110 (Human Biology) or BIOL 105 (Principles of Biology) is recommended, especially for students planning to take PSYC 308 (Physiological Psychology).
+However, neither biology course is a pre-requisite for PSYC 308.

 Social Sciences: PSYC 101 (General Psychology) cannot be used to fulfill the general education social science requirement.
 It must be fulfilled with a course from a social science field other than psychology.